 The process of making jaggery kheer is very similar to that of regular rice kheer we make, but instead of sugar we use jaggery syrup and we add jaggery only after the kheer is completely cooled down.
 You can use palm or normal jaggery as per your preference.

 The amount of jaggery needed to sweeten the kheer is more than I would typically use of sugar.
-There are few points which we need to keep in mind while making jaggery kheer – stirring is important so that gur ki kheer kheer doesn’t get stuck to the base of the pan.
+There are a few points that we need to keep in mind while making jaggery kheer – stirring is important so that gur ki kheer kheer doesn’t get stuck to the base of the pan.

-The rich, creamy and delicious jaggery kheer is perfect for winter and any family get together that you plan.
+The rich, creamy, and delicious jaggery kheer is perfect for winter and any family get-together that you plan.

 Gur ki Kheer